 Being constrained and not free to move generally

-So, with regard to an intellectual understanding how to intelligently build a constraining architecture, I may be not exactly new.
-I thought that up myself to begin with twenty years ago.
+So, with regard to an intellectual understanding of how to intelligently build a constraining architecture, that in itself may be not exactly new.
+I thought up a generic version of personal bodily constraint all by myself, to begin with, twenty years ago, in relation (then) to golf courses.

 Being constrained and not free to move with a prosthetic arm as right below elbow amputee